vivocha/bot-sdk/README.md

 ### [BotFilter Web API](#botfilter-web-api)

-The BotFilter `listen()` method launches a Web server microservice, exposing the following API endpoints:
+The BotFilter `listen()` method runs a Web server microservice, exposing the following API endpoints:

 **`POST /filter/request`** - For a request BotFilter, it receives a `BotRequest` and returns a `BotRequest`.